-- Low throttle 3rd or 4th gear (~20% throttle from idle to 4000 rpm)**holding throttle steady is the most important factor here, do not change the throttle position during the log.**
+- Low throttle 3rd gear (~25% throttle from 2000 to 4500 rpm)**holding throttle steady is the most important factor here, do not change the throttle position during the log.**

-- Mid throttle 3rd or 4th gear (~40% throttle from idle to 5000 rpm)**holding throttle steady is the most important factor here, do not change the throttle position during the log.**
+- Mid throttle 3rd or 4th gear (~50% throttle from 2000 to 5000 rpm)**holding throttle steady is the most important factor here, do not change the throttle position during the log.**

-- High throttle 3rd or 4th gear (~60% throttle from idle to red line)**holding throttle steady is the most important factor here, do not change the throttle position during the log.**
+- High throttle 3rd or 4th gear (~60% throttle from 2000 to 6000)**holding throttle steady is the most important factor here, do not change the throttle position during the log.**

-- High throttle 3rd or 4th gear (100% throttle from idle to red line)**holding throttle steady is the most important factor here, do not change the throttle position during the log.**
+- High throttle 3rd or 4th gear (100% throttle from 2000 to 6500)**holding throttle steady is the most important factor here, do not change the throttle position during the log.**

 Not sure what to parameters you should be data logging?
 Check out our detailed EVO X specific Cobb AP data logging article where we break down the ECU’s parameters and provide a list of commonly used and logged ECU parameters needed for an Etune.
 EVO X Cobb AP Etune Data logging explained.